-To modify the sybase\mdb\backup.cmd script
+To modify the sybase mdb backup.cmd script

-- Copy the example script to a different location on your client. - Sybase backup scripts can be located anywhere on a client.
-If you do not copy the scripts to a site-specific location, subsequent NetBackup upgrades can overwrite your site's scripts. - 2 Make sure there is share access to the script. - 3 Use a text editor to open the sybase mydb backup.cmd script. - Modify the sybase mydb backup.cmd script using the instructions in the script itself. - 5 You can modify the sybase mydb backup.cmd script to back up more than one database.
+- Copy the example script to the authorized location on your client. - See "Registering authorized locations used by a NetBackup database script-based policy" on page 71. - Do not save custom scripts in the samples directory.
+Subsequent NetBackup upgrades can overwrite your site's scripts. - Make sure there is share access to the script. - 3 Use a text editor to open the sybase mydb backup.cmd script. - Modify the sybase mydb backup.cmd script using the instructions in the script itself.

+You can modify the sybase mydb backup.cmd script to back up more than one database.
 For example, the following DUMP commands back up two different databases, db1 and db2, and use two different Sybase policy configurations:

-See "About configuring a backup policy for a Sybase database" on page 22.
+See "About configuring a backup policy for a Sybase database" on page 20.

 '''

 dump database db1 to "sybackup::-POLICY db1-policy"

 qo

 dump database db2 to "sybackup::-POLICY db2-policy"

-qo

 '''

-- Save and close the file. - 7 Test the script you modified.
+- 6 Save and close the file. - Test the script you modified.

-See Testing configuration settings for NetBackup for Sybase on page 54.
+See Testing configuration settings for NetBackup for Sybase on page 53.

-sybase mdb backup.cmd script
+sybase_mdb_backup.cmd script